cgruver/okd4-single-node-cluster/docs/index.md

     __We are waiting for the API to be available so that we can inject a setting to allow for a single node cluster to run:__

-1. When you see the following message, execute the following commands:
+1. When you see the following message...

-    __API Message Here__
+       INFO API v1.17.1 up
+       INFO Waiting up to 40m0s for bootstrapping to complete...

+    execute the following commands:

        export KUBECONFIG="${OKD4_SNC_PATH}/okd4-install-dir/auth/kubeconfig"
        oc patch etcd cluster -p='{"spec": {"unsupportedConfigOverrides": {"useUnsupportedUnsafeNonHANonProductionUnstableEtcd": true}}}' --type=merge

     If the command fails, try it again until it succeeds.
 The `etcd` operator config may not be available for patching right away.

+    You might see errors like:

+       error: the server doesn't have a resource type "etcd"

+    Or:

+       Error from server (NotFound): etcds.operator.openshift.io "cluster" not found

+    Keep trying, it should succeed in a minute or two at most.

 1. Now, wait for the bootstrap to complete: